schollz/paracosms/README.md

 <details><summary>a list of done and doing.</summary>

+- pattern recording
 - fix bugs
-- add record countdown (using Stepper and Phasor bus that overrides the record trig)
-- add pattern recorded
 - logarithm hold length?
 - retrigger option for one-shot playback
+- add record countdown (using Stepper and Phasor bus that overrides the record trig)?
 - ~~show/hide sample~~
 - ~~record beats should be a global parameter that gets imported to the next track when recording~~
 - ~~add metronome~~